Anurag Thakur takes charge as sports minister | Sports-Games

 Anurag Thakur takes charge as sports minister

-Anurag Thakur on Thursday took charge as the countrys 17th sports minister, succeeding Kiren Rijiju.The 46-year-old former Cricket Board President was given responsibility of sports and youth affairs along with the Information and Broadcasting ministry after he took oath as a cabinet minister on Wednesday.He comes into office at a time when the nations athletes are in the final stage of their preparations for the Olympic Games from July 23.Whatever good work that has been done so far under Kiren Rijiju will continue.
+Anurag Thakur on Thursday took charge as the countrys 17th sports minister, succeeding Kiren Rijiju and promised to do everything possible to make India a sporting powerhouse.The 46-year-old former Cricket Board President was given responsibility of sports and youth affairs along with the Information and Broadcasting ministry after he took oath as a cabinet minister on Wednesday.He comes into office at a time when the nations athletes are in the final stage of their preparations for the Olympic Games from July 23.I am grateful to the Honble Prime Minister who gave me a new responsibility involving youth and sports.

 - Country: